 Quick read

 This trail is mostly Not mapped.
-A notable share is ground (10%).
+A notable share is ground (15%).
 Surface data is incomplete for some sections—expect variety.
+Generally comfortable for most dogs.

 Best fordogsrunnerscasual hikes